 When Is It Time To Get Children’s Eyes Tested?

-Children who can’t see the board or can’t focus on the words or pictures in a book will struggle to keep up with the rest of their class and may not reach their full potential.
+Children who can’t see the board or can’t focus on the words or pictures in a book will struggle to keep up with the rest of their class.
+This may hinder them from reaching their full potential.
 Vision has a huge impact on hand-eye coordination and can even affect social development.
-Did you know that 80% of learning comes through vision?

 According to the Canadian Association of Optometrists (CAO) the frequency of eye exams for children is as follows: